 The Fountains of Rome features these 4 movements:

-The Fountains of Valle Giulia at Dawn (La fontana di Valle Giulia all'alba) depicts its peaceful pastoral landscape, where cattle pass at dawn.
+The Fountains of the Turtles at Dawn (La fontana di Valle Giulia all'alba) depicts its peaceful pastoral landscape, where cattle pass at dawn.
 This is easy to imagine at this spot, even in the Rome of today, since this is within the Villa Borghese park where there is not much traffic (though admittedly no cattle that I noticed)

 The Triton Fountain in the Morning (La fontana del Tritone al mattino) begins with blasts of horns and trills from the orchestra, conjuring up the image of joyful tritons and water-nymphs mingling and splashing at the Triton Fountain.
 Wow, when you listen to this at the Triton Fountain (in the morning, if you can), you'll hear that Respighi absolutely nailed this fountain.
 First the Triton blows his conch shell, then the water splashes over the edges of the huge shell in the morning sunshine!
 The sounds describe the fountain beautifully.